Fmr. Rep. Harold Ford Jr. poised for Wall Street return after Morgan Stanley ouster and settlement

 More From FOXBusiness.com...

-A former long-time congressman from Tennessee, Ford decided to try his hand in investment banking after narrowly losing a race to become the state’s U.S. senator in 2006 in his home state of Tennessee.
+A former long-time congressman from Tennessee, Ford decided to try his hand in investment banking after narrowly losing a race to become the state’s U.S. senator in 2006 in his home state.

 By all accounts he was good at his job: Using his contacts on Wall Street and Washington, not to mention his considerable charm, to schmooze mega-rich investors for their business.
 He landed at Morgan Stanley in 2011 after a five-year stint at Merrill Lynch, and quickly became a star who earned the accolades of his superiors, fat paychecks and more than a few jealous colleagues until his departure in December of last year.